OpenFn/primero-ona-dashboard/README.md

 ## Data Flow
-This is an automated flow which is triggered by a a cron job scheduled to run on Jan 1st, every year.
+This is an automated flow which is triggered by a cron job scheduled to run on Jan 1st, every year.
 1. This **first job** _fetches newly created cases in Primero and posts that data to the OpenFn inbox._ (The data is fetched twice in this one job to meet the requirements for both indicators.)
 2. These messages will then trigger the **second job**, _which maps and upserts that data to the ONA database._